 So where can you get your smartphones?
 Members of the public should look out for the “Pakej Komunikasi Belia” logo that will be displayed on banners and buntings at outlets from these providers :

 Previous PKB Updates

 Step-by-Step Registration Guide

 First up, you will need to register your details of course!
-You can register physically at either any of the participating network providers (Maxis, Celcom, DiGi, Clixster, YTL Communications, Tune Talk, U Mobile), or at any Pusat Internet 1 Malaysia.
-If you prefer to register online, just click on the link below!
+You can register physically at either any of the participating network providers (Maxis, Celcom, DiGi, Clixster, YTL Communications, Tune Talk, U Mobile).

 The registration steps are pretty straightforward and easy enough, but we’ve personally tried it out and discovered that getting to the registration page itself could be challenging and might take a while, possibly due to the persistent strain on SKMM’s servers.
 And do take note folks, the registration is closed from 11pm to 7am daily.